TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-09-30-on-microservices.md

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
 > - [Melvin Conway](https://en.wikipedia.org/wiki/Conway%27s_law)

 This is a well-known law in software development, oft quoted to explain why systems end up the way they do.
-It is also used to explain why microservices may be good idea.
+It is also used to explain why microservices may be a good idea.

 When we add more people (of various skill-levels) to a project we need to make sure that they can work together.
 They must be able to work independently on different parts of the system without stepping on each other's toes.
 Thus, we create smaller areas within our system that each group of people work on.
 We call these areas "modules", or "components", or "services".